Interim Executive Director, Georgetown Law Institute for Technology Law & PolicyShow Popup

 Dr. Matheny is a member of the National Security Commission on Artificial Intelligence and the National Academies’ Intelligence Community Studies Board, is a recipient of several awards including the Intelligence Community’s Award for Individual Achievement in Science and Technology and the Presidential Early Career Award for Scientists and Engineers, and was named one of Foreign Policy’s “Top 50 Global Thinkers.”
 He has served on various White House committees related to artificial intelligence, biosecurity, high-performance computing, and quantum information science.
 Dr. Matheny holds a Ph.D. in applied economics from Johns Hopkins University, an M.P.H. from Johns Hopkins University, an M.B.A. from Duke University and a B.A. from the University of Chicago.

-Before joining the Center, Professor Moy was Acting Director of the Communications & Technology Clinic at Georgetown Law’s Institute for Public Representation.
-Prior to that, she was senior policy counsel at New America’s Open Technology Institute.
-Professor Moy completed her JD at NYU School of Law and her LLM at Georgetown as part of the law school’s clinical teaching fellowship program.
+Before Georgetown, Professor Moy worked on technology policy issues at New America and Public Knowledge.
+She completed her JD at NYU School of Law and her LLM at Georgetown as part of the law school’s clinical teaching fellowship program.

 Faculty Director, Georgetown Law Center on Privacy & Technology